 Where the river meets the sky

-An epic spectacle of light, movement and sound will transform the night sky in the Fremantle Biennale’s presentation of Moombaki.
+An epic spectacle of light, movement and sound transformed the night sky for the Fremantle Biennale’s presentation of Moombaki in November 2021.

-The Nyoongar word for ‘where the river meets the sky’, Moombaki is a choreographed drone light show re-creating the first stories of Whadjuk Nyoongar Country for all to experience.
+The Nyoongar word for ‘where the river meets the sky’, Moombaki was a choreographed drone light show re-creating the first stories of Whadjuk Nyoongar Country for all to experience.

-Across eight nights and three locations in Fremantle, Melville and Cockburn, Moombaki will see over 160 drones take flight over the stage of the bilya (river) and wardan (ocean), to reveal a series of connected stories.
+Across eight nights and three locations in Fremantle, Melville and Cockburn, Moombaki saw over 160 drones take flight over the stage of the bilya (river) and wardan (ocean), to reveal a series of connected stories.

-An Australian first, this unique sky show pioneers new technologies to tell ancient and living stories of place.
+An Australian first, this unique sky show pioneered new technologies to tell ancient and living stories of place.

 Music and Sound Design: Josh Hogan and Ned Beckley (Envelope Audio)

 Executive Produced: Tom Mùller.